azihassan/ticketing-gui/README.md

 Alternatively, you can download a prebuilt artifact from https://github.com/azihassan/ticketing-gui/actions (needs a Github account)

-A release will be published soon
+~~A release will be published soon~~
+Releases are now published in: https://github.com/azihassan/ticketing-gui/releases

 The project expects a REST API to be running on http://localhost:8080